MinaProtocol/mina/frontend/website/docs/my-first-transaction.md

 - For `amount`, let's send a test value of `300` coda
 - The `receiver` (public key) of the echo service is `codaBRrKLuuNMz8Hh6jmzobBWhV7uQ3dS`
 - For `fee`, let's use the current market rate of `5` coda
-- The `privkey-path` is the private key file path of the private key we generated the `my-wallet` folder
+- The `privkey-path` is the private key file path of the private key we generated the `keys` folder

 If this command is formatted properly, we should get a response with a hash of the transaction we just made: